table of contents

 About the trekking poles compared this time

-- The length can be adjusted around 120cm.
+- The length is adjustable around 120cm.

 Test environment

-- "Durability" is essential for long-term, safe use
+- Durability is essential for long-term, safe use

 Test results and spec comparison table

-Evaluation results - Recommended trekking poles by type
+Evaluation Results: Recommended trekking poles by type

 LEKI Micro Vario Carbon AS

-Other reasons why it should be number one, such as the moderate thrust comfort of the Dynamic Suspension System, which reduces impact from the ground, the ease of use of the Speed Lock 2 System, a lever lock that combines operability, fixed force, and adjustability, and the durability of the wire part that connects the poles.
-Of course, there is also an optional snow basket that can be used on the snow surface, so there is no problem with its versatility.
+There are countless other reasons why it deserves the top spot, including the "Dynamic Suspension System" that absorbs shock from the ground and provides a comfortable feel when thrusting, the ease of use of the lever lock "Speed Lock 2 System" that combines operability, fixing power, and adjustment, and the durability of the wire that connects the poles.
+Of course, a snow basket that can be used on snowy surfaces is also available as an option, so versatility is also no problem.

 Black Diamond Alpine Carbon Cork